GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part05.rst

 Semantics concerns to the meaning of the program.
 This means that our sequence of tokens, once they follow some syntax, have meaning in the context of the programming language.
-In part 1 we gave a more or less abstract semantics of tiny.
+In :ref:`part01` we gave a more or less abstract semantics of tiny.
 Now, as compiler writers, it is up to us to materialize such semantics in an implementation that fulfills it.

 GENERIC
 =======

-If you recall part 2, the final goal of our front end is creating a GENERIC tree nd handing it to the rest of the compiler.
+If you recall :ref:`part02`, the final goal of our front end is creating a GENERIC tree nd handing it to the rest of the compiler.
 Let's talk about bit more about GENERIC trees.